The Tattler (Brooklyn Nine-Nine): Plot

 Jake (Andy Samberg) and Gina (Chelsea Peretti) attend their 20-year high school reunion with Amy (Melissa Fumero) coming with them.
-Jake is worried, as his high school reputation was affected after an incident where a forthcoming robbery was cancelled after someone told the principal and everyone assumed it was Jake, earning him the nickname "The Tattler" and ruining his senior year.
+Jake is worried, as his high school reputation was affected after an incident where a forthcoming robbery of a school van was cancelled after someone told the principal and everyone assumed it was Jake, earning him the nickname "The Tattler" and ruining his senior year.

 At the reunion, Jake is quickly reminded of his "tattler" status and decides to investigate with Amy and find the real tattler.
 While this happens, Gina meets with a potential investor after she fakes being an app creator.
 Jake finds out from a fellow classmate that he saw the tattler and had the exact same clothes as Jake.
 Jake finds out the tattler was actually Gina, as she was the only one with the same clothes.
-He confronts her, and she reveals that she tattled because Jake could be involved in the robbery and would wind up in jail, effectively ending his dream of being a cop.
-She also reveals that the leader of the robbery didn't come to the reunion as he's on parole in Delaware.
+He confronts her, and she reveals that she tattled because Jake could have been involved in the robbery and would wind up in jail, effectively ending his dream of being a cop.
+She also reveals that the leader of the robbery, Brandon Bliss, didn't come to the reunion as he's on parole in Delaware.
 He forgives her for this and also tells her that her talents are being wasted in the precinct, encouraging her to follow her dreams.

 Meanwhile, Holt (Andre Braugher) finds Terry (Terry Crews), Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) listening to a radio contest, where the host makes a noise and everyone tries to guess it.
 Holt finds this a waste of time and scoffs off, but eventually comes to join them after Terry incorrectly guesses the answer.
 Also, Boyle (Joe Lo Truglio) finds that Rosa (Stephanie Beatriz) has two love interests and can't decide which one to choose so he helps her choose with some unorthodox methods.